 Julie McCrossin gets people talking.
 After 20 years as a broadcaster with ABC Radio National, ABC TV and Network Ten, she is now a freelance journalist and broadcaster.
 Julie writes for the NSW Law Society Journal and facilitates conferences and seminars.
 Julie has qualifications in the arts, education and law.
 After treatmnet for stage 4 throat cancer in 2013, Julie is now an Ambassador for Beyond Five, Targeting Cancer and TROG Cancer Research.
-In 2017, she hosted the podcast series, The Thing About Cancer for Cancer Council NSW. www.juliemccrossin.com
+Julie hosts the podcast series, The Thing About Cancer for Cancer Council NSW. www.juliemccrossin.com

 2017 MARRIAGE EQUALITY BIO

 Julie McCrossin is a broadcaster and journalist.
 Julie writes for the NSW Law Society Journal and facilitates conferences nationally.
 For over 20 years, Julie was a broadcaster with ABC Radio National.
 She was also a team leader on the media quiz show Good News Week on Network Ten and ABC TV for five years.
 Julie has co-hosted several TV broadcasts for the Sydney Gay and Lesbian Mardi Gras.